corruption123ter-ux/estregg-ybj/README.md

 estregg
 ```

-> 💡 Note for Mobile Users: Because mobile screens lack arrow keys, it is highly recommended to use a physical Bluetooth keyboard, or Otg Keyboards, or an app like **Hacker's Keyboard** to play.
+> 💡 Note for Mobile Users: Because mobile screens lack arrow keys, it is highly recommended to use a physical Bluetooth keyboard, Otg Keyboards, Virtual keyboards or an app like **Hacker's Keyboard** to play.

 ---